Aiven-Open/klaw-docs/docs/cluster-connectivity-setup/aiven-kafka-cluster-ssl-protocol.md

-# Connect with Aiven for Apache Kafka® Cluster using SSL protocol
+# Connect with Aiven for Apache Kafka® cluster using SSL protocol

 Aiven for Apache Kafka is a fully managed distributed data streaming platform, deployable in the cloud of your choice.
 This section provides information on connecting Aiven for Apache Kafka